 Unlike the earlier beaches we visited, Talisoy Beach is a small cove.
 Being there on a Sunday, the beach was quite packed with locals.
 However, we did found a shaded spot at one side of the beach.
 We took advantage of the sea breeze to lie down and take a nap.

 What’s special about this beach is the rock formation resembling the face of Jesus with a crown of thorns.
+It also reminds me of a rock formation in Masungi Georeserve in Baras, Rizal which resembles a king with a crown.
 Facing the sea, you will see this formation at the right side.
 Just walk or swim a little away from the coast to see this.
 The tides are starting to get high by that time so I just took a few quick snaps before securing my camera (and myself) back to the shore.

 We were having a little discussion that involves deciding whether we should get back to Virac town proper because our stomach is already complaining.
 It seems as though our stomach’s prayer was answered when a lady passed by selling a basket of turon.

 Learn more about other island destinations in the Philippines:

 From Manila, you can get to Catanduanes by air via Cebu Pacific or Philippine Airlines (PAL).

 - Philippine Airlines - Clark to Virac (Note: Clark is 2.5 hours away from Manila by land.
 Check bus schedules from Trinoma to Clark here.)

 Manila to Catanduanes by air and sea

 You can also book a flight from Manila to Legazpi.
 From Legazpi airport, go to the Legazpi City Integrated Bus Terminal and walk to the van terminal bound to Tabaco Port.
 Ride the ferry to Virac Port.